PoliUniLu/cora/paper/paper.md

 # Summary

 Combinational Regularity Analysis (CORA) [@thiem_et_al_2022] is a new member of the family of configurational comparative methods (CCMs).
-The most sophisticated CCMs infer INUS structures from sets of configurational data [@thiem_2022a].
+The most sophisticated CCMs infer INUS structures from configurational data [@thiem_2022a].
 CORA generalizes the capabilities of existing CCMs.
 By means of Boolean optimization algorithms for multi-output data, CORA can infer INUS structures that include complex conjunctive effects.
-The accompanying and eponymous package `CORA` is an open-source Python tool, hosted on GitHub and deployed on the Google Colab platform, with which such structures can be identified.
+The eponymous package `CORA` is an open-source Python tool, hosted on GitHub and deployed on the Google Colab platform, with which such structures can be identified.
+In addition, the `LOGIGRAM` package provides functionality for generating logic diagrams to `CORA`.

 # Statement of need